nf-core/chipseq/docs/usage.md

 For single-sample peaking calling without a control sample, leave the second column blank (control sample name).

-### `--ATACseq`
-Specifying `--ATACseq` will turn on special setup for analyzing ATAC-seq dataset, including 1) shifting all reads aligning to the '+' and '-' strand by +4 bp and −5 bp, respectively; 2) `--broad` flag on when running MACS.

 ### `--allow_multi_align`
 Specifying `--allow_multi_align` will turn off the filtering of secondary alignments and unmapped reads from the BWA output file.
 Without this option, only primary alignments will be retained.